ramsestrejo/lhl-lectures/Week4/ProgrammaticSQL/README.md

 ## Sanitation of user input to prevent SQL injection

-A note from Juan Gonzalez in regards to sanitation of user input that was briefly mentioned in the lecture:
+A note from Juan Gonzalez in regards to sanitation of user input, topic that was briefly mentioned in the lecture:

 "Sanitizing user input refers to the practice of making sure ANY parameters that are passed to a query have been checked and double-checked before they are used because the most common vulnerability in a web system is something called "SQL Injection".